 The Court cited the legislative history of the provision, which clearly showed that the state legislature was targeting certain religious groups while exempting others.

-Dissenters thought group had not proved standing as a religious organization
+Dissenters thought defendant had not proved standing as a religious organization

 Justice William H. Rehnquist, joined by three other justices, dissented on the grounds that the church members did not have standing to challenge the 50 percent provision because the state required the association to register as a result of its status as a “charitable organization” and not as a religious organization.